pkgxdev/pkgx/README.md

 tea is creating new technologies that will change how open source is funded.
 This software is an essential part of that endeavor and is released prior to our protocol in order to bootstrap the open source revolution.

+We don’t subscribe to any particular “web” at tea.xyz, our blockchain component will be an implementation detail that you won’t need to think about (but we think you will want to).

 ## I have another question